 Every online travel agent and cruise line wants you to sign up for their Email blasts because that allows them to target their advertising at you.
 So yes, you’re going to get a whole lot of emails.
 But you’re also going to get info that will prove useful.

-Larger online travel agencies sometimes get exclusive last minute deals that you won’t find anywhere else.
+Larger online travel agencies sometimes get exclusive last-minute deals you won’t find anywhere else.

 Leverage your Cruise Line Loyalty